mincrmatt12/MSign/stm/README.md

 ```
 | 0xCC 0xCC | <data for rest of message>
   |            |
-  |            -- chunk data (size = msgsize - 5) extra bytes are padded with zeros
+  |            -- chunk data (size = msgsize - 2) extra bytes are padded with zeros
   ---- CRC-16 checksum for this chunk
 ```

 After each chunk, the STM can respond with an error or a new message.
 If the stm deduces it has received all chunks, it sends the finished message and updates itself.
+After completion of this process, it sends the status corresponding to update completed.
+It then waits for the ESP to send a cmd corresponding to completed.
+It then resets.

 ## Serial